TaylorBrown96/Flask-Python/README.md

 # Flask-Python
-This repo is for a lesson plan involving databases and a flask website deployment that can be deployed on [Pythonanywhere.com](https://www.pythonanywhere.com).
+This repo is for a lesson plan involving a database and a flask website deployment that can be deployed on [Pythonanywhere.com](https://www.pythonanywhere.com).
 Its main purpose is to show others how to link your front-end website to a back-end database using Flask as an intermediary.

 ## Requirements for this lesson plan: